DEVSMSM/Zero-Rules/Jungle.md

 **__How Long We Store User Data ?__**

--According to the person who uses the bot, when will his Projects Links Be Deleted
+-According to the person who uses the bot

 -Or User Can Request To Deletion Data